-Often when people want to put a swimming pool in the backyard, they will call the local pool contractor and sign up for an installation.
+Designing and installing a pool requires a fair amount of coordination.
+Often when people want to put one in the backyard, they will call the local pool contractor and sign up for an installation.
 Unfortunately, most of the time, this is similar to someone that wants a house calling the lumberyard and ordering some wood.
 Although the wood is a key component, it is only part of the puzzle.
 A good pool project starts with planning to make the most of the property and get the maximum benefit at the minimum cost.
 This involves planning, coordination of various trades, and the right timing.

 Design